vmware-tanzu/tanzu-dev-portal/content/blog/spring-k8s-cassandra.md

 - Chris Splinter
 ---

-> This blog was written by Chris Splinter who works for DataStax, focusing on open source solutions in the Apache Cassandra ecosystem.
-As a former automation engineer, Chris is focused on developers and making it easier to build applications through APIs, frameworks, and tools.
-You can find him on [LinkedIn](https://www.linkedin.com/in/csplinter/).

 You can start to build modern, cloud native apps today using the latest innovations from Spring, Cassandra and Kubernetes.
 This blog will show you code samples and a fully working demo to get you up to speed in minutes with these open-source technologies.

 ## Context